An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 Thus applying a union bound together with~\eqref{eqn::one_e_j_bound} in the second step below, we have for each $n \in \N$ that

 Applying Lemma~\ref{lem::csbp_sup}, we therefore have that

 Optimizing over $n$ and $M$ values implies~\eqref{eqn::e_j_udb}. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop::levy_net_equivalent_topology}] As we remarked earlier, it suffices to show the equivalence of the quotient topology described in Figure~\ref{fig::levynet2} with the quotient topology described in Figure~\ref{fig::bubblegluing}.
+\begin{proof}[Proof of Proposition~\ref{prop::levy_net_equivalent_topology}] As we remarked earlier, it suffices to show the equivalence of the quotient topology from Definition~\ref{def::levynet2} (Figure~\ref{fig::levynet2}) with the quotient topology described in Definition~\ref{def::levynet_bubble_gluing} (Figure~\ref{fig::bubblegluing}).
 We will show this by arguing that $Z_s^r$ induces a continuous map $\wt{Z}_s^r$ from Figure~\ref{fig::levynet2} to Figure~\ref{fig::bubblegluing} which takes equivalence classes to equivalence classes in a bijective manner.
-This will prove the result because this map then induces a bijection which is continuous from the space which arises after quotienting as in Figure~\ref{fig::levynet2} to the space which arises after quotienting as in Figure~\ref{fig::bubblegluing} and the fact that bijections which are continuous from one compact space to another are homeomorphisms.
+This will prove the result because this map then induces a bijection which is continuous from the space which arises after quotienting as in Definition~\ref{def::levynet2} (Figure~\ref{fig::levynet2}) to the space which arises after quotienting as in Definition~\ref{def::levynet_bubble_gluing} (Figure~\ref{fig::bubblegluing}) and the fact that bijections which are continuous from one compact space to another are homeomorphisms.